 - Carrying or displaying toy weapons;

-Teens who do not uphold the values of BBYO in their community may also be subject to consequences related to BBYO program participation as appropriate based on the situation.
+Teens who do not uphold BBYO values in their community may also be subject to consequences related to BBYO program participation as appropriate based on the situation.
+Teens who do not uphold the values of BBYO as elected leaders or use their elected position as leverage over others may lose their elected position.